revature-coe/ERS-P1-Skeleton/milestones.md

 ## By the middle of Week 5
 - Front end complete
-- application is using JavaScript to make placeholder buttons populate the web page with dynamic data from the back end.
+- Application is using JavaScript to make placeholder buttons populate the web page with dynamic data from the back end.

 ## Due Thursday/Friday of Week 5
 - Application is functioning